philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "If you can dream it, you can do it." — Walt Disney
+> "What you do today can improve all your tomorrows." — Ralph Marston
-*Updated on 2025-09-23*
+*Updated on 2025-09-24*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).